Error4984/The-Arkan-Project/README.md

 * Owen: Main: Sound Design/ Sub: Lore and Map Design

 # Overview of Game 1
+The game focuses on being a scary survival game that incorporates engaging story and the horror aspect by adding sounds that give of a spooky vibe.
+For instance adding the click of an emeny without much background noise can make the player stressed or scared.
+The game also focuses on being a survival rpg game where you need to get home after a devastating helicopter crash.
 # Overview of Game 2

 # Image Mockups